 This ratio is a rough indication of a company's ability to service its current obligations.
-Generally, the higher the current ratio, the greater the "cushion" between current obligations and a company's ability to pay them.
+Generally, higher current ratio indicates greater ability of the company to pay currently maturing obligations.

 Debt to Equity Ratio - Total liabilities divided by total stockholders' equity.